Pullusb/storytools/README.md

 -> Create a test storyboard template and check how to load

 Modals
-- For all modals, add icon warning if in autokey (same draw func call/stop for all)
+- Opt: For all modals, add icon warning if in autokey (same draw func call/stop for all)

-Palette list (Material UIlist + buttons)
-- Possibility to move materials
+-

 Brush association